Jose-leandro/Stellar/README.md

 5. Review & Merge: Your contribution will be reviewed, and if everything looks good, it will be merged.

 Thank you for helping to make Stellar even more amazing!

+  ## 🛣️ Roadmap
+- **Version 0.0.2:**
+  - [ ] Create a landing page.
+  - [ ] Add multi-language support.
+  - [ ] Improve the homepage.
+  - [ ]  Enhance security feature.

+## 📄 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments
+OpenAI & ChatGPT: For assisting in exploring new features, fixing issues, and improving the project.
+React & Next.js: For providing the foundation of Stellar.

 ## 👨‍💻 Author
 Developed by José Leandro.